Lesser Sandhill Crane

 Sandhill Crane (Photo by Nina Faust)

 There are 15 crane species in the world.
 Two of those species – the Sandhill Crane and Whooping Crane – breed in the United States.
-There are five subspecies of the Sandhill Crane: Greater, Lesser, Mississippi, Florida, and Cuba.
+There are six subspecies of the Sandhill Crane: Greater, Lesser, Canadian, Mississippi, Florida, and Cuba.
 Our Homer Cranes are of the Lesser Sandhill Crane subspecies.

 The Sandhill Crane is a member of the Gruidae family; and was formerly in the genus Grus, but was recently reclassified to the Antigone genus.
 The species remains the canadensis.